2020 Tignanello

 Violets and lavender with dark fruit and hints of dark chocolate.
 Sophisticated nose.
 Medium-bodied with fine tannin structure that gives this finesse and beauty.
 It’s very long and goes on for minutes.
 Precision.
 68% sangiovese with the rest in cabernet franc and cabernet sauvignon.
 Drinkable but better in three or four years.

+From 2000 this blend of about 80% Sangiovese with the Cabernets could technically qualify as a Chianti Classico but Antinori choose to continue to sell it as IGT Toscana.
 Lifted nose but still quite a dense, sweet palate with some refreshment on the finish.
+(JR)

 About the producer